m1keil/alfred-vagrant-workflow/README.md

 ![Screenshot](screenshots/notifications.jpg?raw=true "Notifications")

 ## How does it work?
-Since Vagrant 1.6 it's possible to list all Vagrant running environments via `global-status` sub-command.
+Since Vagrant 1.6 it's possible to list all Vagrant running environments via `global-status` subcommand.
 This workflow utilize this command to get a list of current Vagrant environments.

-**Note:** Currently the implemantation of `global-status` is still a bit buggy (machine status isn't being updated in some cases).
+**Note:** Currently the implementation of `global-status` is still a bit buggy (machine status isn't being updated in some cases).